lockstockandbarrel/earth/docs/index.md

 #### **flang new** (the LLVM version)

-C-style backslash escape sequences in quoted CHARACTER literals (but not Hollerith) \[-fbackslash\], including Unicode escapes with \U.
+C-style backslash escape sequences in quoted CHARACTER literals (but not Hollerith) [-fbackslash], including Unicode escapes with \U.

 #### **NAG Fortran**

 Compiler supports UCS-4 beginning in release 5.3 (as well as UCS-2 and JIS X 0213) but does not support Unicode escape sequences.

 #### **ifx**

 Intel Fortran does not support ISO_10646.

-- \[\[Unicode\|TOP\]\]
-- \[\[bom_ext\|NEXT\]\]
+<a hame="bom_ext"></a>
 ## off the beaten path: common Unicode extensions
 ### Extension II: embedding BOM characters at the beginning of files

 ## Byte Order Mark (BOM)

 At its simplest, Unicode basically assigns a unique integer code to each glyph or character.
-Basically ASCII files are just that – composed of one-byte unsigned integer values.
+Basically ASCII files are just that -- composed of one-byte unsigned integer values.
 But this limits you to 255 characters.
 Unicode codes go far beyond 255.

 So the ISO/IEC-10646 specification defines several ways of encoding each Unicode character as a set of computer bytes (ie., UTF-8, UTF-2/UTF-16, and UCS-4/UTF-32).
 Each method has pros and cons, primarily being trade-offs between the amount of data required versus how simply or efficiently the data can be processed; but including other factors such as how well it integrates and how little it conflicts with existing common text encoding such as ASCII.

 To make it simple to identify which encoding a text file is using,  a byte sequence was designed called the Byte Order Mark (BOM) that would not act as a character itself, but could be used to determine what encoding the file was using when placed at the start of the file.

 That is why some Unicode files, particularly those originating from Windows systems, begin with a Byte Order Mark (BOM).
-This Unicode “noncharacter” is code point value U+FEFF.
+This Unicode "noncharacter" is code point value U+FEFF.
 It provides a strong indicator of the encoding and byte order (endianness).

-- UTF-8: The BOM is encoded as bytes EF BB BF.
+   + UTF-8: The BOM is encoded as bytes EF BB BF.
-- UTF-16 Big Endian: The BOM is encoded as bytes FE FF.
+   + UTF-16 Big Endian: The BOM is encoded as bytes FE FF.
-- UTF-16 Little Endian: The BOM is encoded as bytes FF FE.
+   + UTF-16 Little Endian: The BOM is encoded as bytes FF FE.
-- UTF-32 Big Endian: The BOM is encoded as bytes 00 00 FE FF.
+   + UTF-32 Big Endian: The BOM is encoded as bytes 00 00 FE FF.
-- UTF-32 Little Endian: The BOM is encoded as bytes FF FE 00 00.
+   + UTF-32 Little Endian: The BOM is encoded as bytes FF FE 00 00.

 If a BOM is absent, one can attempt to decode the file using each encoding and check for validity.
 For instance, a sequence of bytes that is valid UTF-8 might be invalid or produce nonsensical characters when interpreted as UTF-16 or UTF-32.
-Because of Unicodes’ design this can be done with a high degree of reliability, decreasing the need for the BOM “Unicode Signature” defined by the “magic string” of bytes placed at the beginning of the file.
+Because of Unicodes' design this can be done with a high degree of reliability, decreasing the need for the BOM "Unicode Signature" defined by the "magic string" of bytes placed at the beginning of the file.

 In practice UTF-8 has many advantages over the other encodings when used for file data.
 It is not effected by endianness, contains ASCII 8-bit characters as a subset, can avoid being misconstrued as an extended ASCII character set such as LATIN1 or LATIN2 encoding (commonly used with modern European languages), and can represent all Unicode characters but remain as compact as ASCII files when the files predominantly are composed of ASCII characters, which is still often the case.

 #### Note:

-*All the Unicode encodings are sensitive to byte order except UTF-8*.
+   _All the Unicode encodings are sensitive to byte order except UTF-8_.
 That alone might make UTF-8 the preferred text file format.

 UTF-8 has become so dominant as the Unicode file encoding scheme the use of a BOM character is no longer even recommended unless required to work properly with particular applications.
-Even when a file is started with encoding=‘UTF-8’, a Byte Order Mark (BOM) is not generated automatically by any (current) Fortran compiler by default.
+Even when a file is started with encoding='UTF-8', a Byte Order Mark (BOM) is not generated automatically by any (current) Fortran compiler by default.

-However, note that the NAG fortran compiler has a **-bom=Asis\|Remove\|Insert** option.
+However, note that the NAG fortran compiler has a __-bom=Asis|Remove|Insert__ option.

 BOM characters are found most often in MicroSoft Windows environments.
-The BOM character as a “magic string” was used in virtually all Unicode files on MSWindows when initially introduced, partly because Microsoft supported multiple Unicode text file formats early on, before UTF-8 was seen as the de-facto text file encoding.
+The BOM character as a "magic string" was used in virtually all Unicode files on MSWindows when initially introduced, partly because Microsoft supported multiple Unicode text file formats early on, before UTF-8 was seen as the de-facto text file encoding.